We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 They also stated that there was no evidence to support the use of melatonin in children younger than 2 years.

-Although there is no reason to suspect that melatonin might cause long-term harm, no research has established that it is safe to use for extended periods.
+Although there is no reason to suspect that melatonin might cause long-term harm,

 For this reason, parents and caregivers should use melatonin for the shortest possible period and consult a doctor before giving their child melatonin or any other supplement.